• Skip to primary navigation

 Although considered one of the national Hawker dishes of Singapore, Hainanese Chicken Rice originates from Southern China in Hainan province.
 The chicken rice uses Wenchang chicken 文昌雞.
 The Wenchang chicken is poached to preserve its tenderness, known as the 白切 "white cutting method."

-Hainanese chicken rice is a gloriously juicy dish of poached whole chicken with jasmine rice cooked with leftover chicken soup.
+Hainanese chicken rice is a gloriously juicy dish of poached whole chicken with white jasmine rice cooked with leftover chicken soup.
 The meal is served with dipping sauces (ginger, scallion oil, and chilli sauce), cucumber slices and Chinese cabbage.

 The trickiest part of cooking Hainanese Chicken is cooking the chicken just right.
 Even a few minutes of overcooking on the stovetop will result in leathery tough meat and the whole thing ruined!
 Cooking in the sous vide water bath prevents the chicken from overcooking, and the broth dries out!